granada-pool/ADA/README.md

 Cardano (ADA) Staking Pool

 A truly decentralized staking pool operated by a cool vegan software engineer with a hybrid solution implementing a block producer and a main relay node on private servers in Zurich, Switzerland (powered with renewable energy) and a backup relay on a data center in Germany.
-This pool uses ASUS Mini PCs PN40 with 16GB RAM and 256GB SSD.
+This pool uses ASUS Mini PCs PN40 with 16GB RAM and 256GB SSD, which consume as little as 6.4W at idle.

 We strive to sustainibly decentralize the Cardano ecosystem

-GranADA helps refugee families in countries with humanitarian crisis by monthly supporting to the [World Food Programm](https://sharethemeal.org/en/table.html).
+GranADA is an active member of the [Climate Neutral Cardano Group](https://www.climateneutralcardano.org/) and we donate 25% of our staking rewards to [Veritree](https://ito.veritree.com/) to contribute to the Cardano Forest by planting trees.
+We also help refugee families in countries with humanitarian crisis by monthly supporting to the [World Food Programm](https://sharethemeal.org/en/table.html).

 We also focus on educating and informing the Spanish-speaking community about blockchain and the Cardano ecosystem.